jdcloudcom/en/documentation/Management/Cloud-Detection/Getting-Started/Site-Monitoring.md

 # Use site monitoring
 **Create the monitoring task**

-1. Log in the Cloud Detection Console of JD Cloud and click **Management -> Cloud Detection -> Site Monitoring** to log in the monitoring task list page.
+1. Log in the Cloud Detection Console of JD Cloud & AI and click **Management -> Cloud Detection -> Site Monitoring** to log in the monitoring task list page.
 Click **Create Task** in the upper left corner.
 2. Fill in the basic information
 - Name of monitoring task.
 - Detection protocols: Support HTTP(S), Ping, TCP, UDP, SMTP and FTP and select HTTP(S);